itsrubenclarke/azure-vm-setup/README.md

 <h2>Overview </h2>

-<p>In this project, I will set up and establish a connection between two virtual machines, each assigned a specific role.
+<p>In this project, I will set up and establish a connection between two virtual machines using Windows and Linux in Microsoft Azure's Cloud environment.
-  One virtual machine will function as the Domain Controller, while the other will be configured as the Client.
 This will allow me to perform a basic network traffic inspection using Wireshark.</p>

 <h2>Key Objectives</h2>
 <h3>Virtual Machine Setup</h3>

--  Configure and deploy the Domain Controller
+-  Configure and deploy Windows VM
--  Configure and deploy a Client
+-  Configure and deploy Linux VM

 <p>
   <h3>Remote Connectivity</h3>